 Is the Nintendo Switch Lite price worth it?

-The Nintendo Switch Lite price is certainly a lot cheaper than the other two models, but is that $200 / £200 well spent when you could pick up a fully fledged console for $100 / £60 more?
+The Nintendo Switch Lite price is certainly a lot cheaper than the other two models, but is that $200 / £200 well spent when you could pick up a fully-fledged console for $100 / £60 more?
 That question comes down to how often you are likely to use your Switch, and how you plan on playing.

 Obviously, you're going to be using your Nintendo Switch Lite in handheld mode as that's the only form this particular console takes.
 However, if you think there is scope for wanting to play on a bigger screen, we'd recommend springing for a full console.
-It's the one feature that you won't find on the cheaper device, so if you're concerned by missing out then the Lite isn't for you.
+It's the one feature that you won't find on the cheaper device, so if you're concerned about missing out then the Lite isn't for you.

 However, if you only plan on playing in handheld mode, the decision is a little harder.
-The Nintendo Switch OLED offers a far better handheld experience, with a larger and far more sophisticated display front and centre.
+The Nintendo Switch OLED offers a far better handheld experience, with a larger and far more sophisticated display front and center.
 However, you're looking at spending an extra $150 / £100 more here.
 In the UK, we would say the jump is absolutely worth it however that extra $50 in the US puts a spanner in the works.

 If you plan on playing your Nintendo Switch Lite for more than a few hours a week, then, we'd recommend considering an upgrade.
 However, with a smaller form factor and all the same internal horsepower under the hood - those looking to spend as little as possible (or grab a console for kids) will still find plenty of value in the Nintendo Switch Lite price.